Petworth Festival achieved the remarkable milestone of its 40th year in 2018.

 The local audience has similarly remained strikingly loyal and supportive, but with the expansion of the festival, growing numbers have been travelling to Petworth from further afield.

 Alongside a substantial outreach programme and events promoting the work of young performers, the festival presents prestige concerts across the genres, major artists in recent years having included classical musicians Steven Isserlis, Joanna MacGregor and The King’s Singers; comedians Paul Merton, Alistair McGowan and Gyles Brandreth; singers Barbara Dickson and Claire Martin and a host of top names from the worlds of jazz, traditional and world music.

 In 2011 the Festival added an autumn literary weekend to its roster of events.
-An immediate success this is flourishing five years later.
-The line-up of authors who have appeared include Michael Palin, AA Gill, Lady Antonia Fraser, David Starkey, children’s author Lauren Child, Terry Waite, Andy McNab, Jane Hawking, Alan Johnson and many other notables.
+An immediate success with audiences and sponsors alike, this is flourishing eight years later.
+The line-up of authors who have appeared include Michael Palin, Julian Fellowes, Max Hastings, children’s author Lauren Child, Sir Chris Bonington, Andy McNab, Victoria Hislop, Michael Morpurgo, Prue Leith and many other notables.

 Lord Egremont is still very much involved as the President, and his business, The Leconfield Estates, is Principal Sponsor.
 Robert Walker, his successor the broadcaster and pianist, David Owen Norris, local composer and musician, Terence Allbright and Petworth resident Michael Follis,each spent seven years in the role of Artistic Director.
 The current incumbent, Stewart Collins - a former singer and also Artistic Director of the Henley Festival - celebrates his 10th year in 2019.